ibm-cloud-docs/appid/manageidp.md

    | [Access](/docs/appid?topic=appid-tokens#access) | The length of time for which access tokens are valid.
 The smaller the value, the more protection that you have in cases of token theft. | 60 minutes | Any value in the range 5 - 1440 |
    | [Refresh](/docs/appid?topic=appid-tokens#refresh) | The length of time for which refresh tokens are valid.
 The smaller the number, the more frequently a user must sign themselves in. | 30 days | Any value in the range 1 - 90 |
    | [Anonymous](/docs/appid?topic=appid-anonymous) | The length of time for which anonymous tokens are valid.
 Anonymous tokens are assigned to users the moment that they begin interacting with your app.
 When a user signs in, the information in the anonymous token is then transferred to the token associated with the user. | 30 days | Any value in the range 1 - 90 |
-   {: caption="Table 3.
-Token types and customization options" caption-side="top"}
+   {: caption="Token types and customization options" caption-side="top"}

    [Identity tokens](/docs/appid?topic=appid-tokens#identity) are automatically configured to match the length of time that you set for access tokens.
 The values cannot be different.
    {: tip}

 4. Click **Save**.